What are Dentures?

 It is based on several steps and might require several visits to the clinic to check and adjust the best fit possible.

-A individual special tray is made and a soft wax rims are placed in the mouth and the patient is asked to bite to form an impression on it.
+An individual special tray is made, and soft wax rims are placed in the mouth, and the patient is asked to bite to form an impression on it.
 The patient and doctors together then decide on the shape, size and shade of the teeth for the denture.
-Our dentist with special intresset in this field will give you the best advice.
-The impression is then sent along with the selection to one of our GDC approved the dental labs.
+Our dentist with a special interest in this field will give you the best advice.
+The impression is then sent along with the selection to one of our GDC approved the dental labs. - Try in Phase:

 This step involves fitting the permanent denture and making adjustments if necessary.